paraglider-project/paraglider/docs/IMPLEMENTATION.md

     * Create the necessary connection infrastructure between the two virtual networks (ex.
 Vnet peering in Azure)
 * If the given resource and the remote endpoint are not in the same cloud:
     * Update the security rules to allow the traffic (avoiding duplicate rules)
-    * Create the necessary connection infrastructure to connection across clouds using the VPN RPCs on the central controller
+    * Create the necessary connection infrastructure to connection across clouds using the VPN RPCs on the orchestrator

 **rpc DeletePermitListRules(PermitList) returns (BasicResponse) {}**